otrv4/otrv4/otrv4.md

 ## User Profile

 OTRv4 introduces a user profile.
 The user profile contains the Ed448 long term public key, signed information about supported versions, a signed profile expiration date, and a signed optional transition signature.

-Each participant maintains a user profile for authentication in both DAKEs and for publication.
-Publishing the user profile allows users to repudiate their participation in OTRv4 conversations.
+Each participant maintains two instances of the same user profile.
+One instance is for authentication in both DAKEs.
+The other instance is for publication.
+A user is allowed to repudiate their participation in OTRv4 conversations by publishing their user profile.
 When a user profile is published, it is available from a public location, such as a server.

 Each implementation may decide how to publish the profile.
 For example, one client may publish profiles to a server pool (similar to a keyserver pool, where PGP public keys can be published).
-Another client may use XMPP's publish-subscribe extension (XEP-0060 [\[8\]](#references)) for publishing profiles.
+Another client may use XMPP's publish- subscribe extension (XEP-0060 [\[8\]](#references)) for publishing profiles.
+A protocol for publication must be defined, but the definition is out of scope for this specification.

 When the user profile expires, it should be updated.
 Client implementation should determine the frequency of user's profile expiration and renewal.
 The recommended expiration time is two weeks.

-Both parties include the user profile in the DAKE.
-Participants in the DAKE do not request the profile from the site of publication.
-Both the published profile and the profile used in the DAKE should match each other.

 ### Creating a User Profile